UBC-MDS/Credit_Card_Default_Prediction_Group13/README.md

 - Renee Kwon

 ## About
-In the field of risk management, one of the most common problem is default prediction.
-This allows companies to predict the credibility of each person, analysis the risk level and optimizing decisions for better business economics.
-In this project, we aim to learn and predict a person's credibility based on his/her basic personal information (gender, education, age etc. ).
+In the field of risk management, one of the most common problems is default prediction.
+This allows companies to predict the credibility of each person, analyze the risk level and optimize decisions for better business economics.
+In this project, we aim to learn and predict a credit card holder's credibility based on his/her basic personal information (gender, education, age, history of past payment etc. ).

 ## Research Question
 Through this project, we aim to answer the question: Which attributes are most important when we use machine learning models to predict the default?
-Specifically we would love to know if the `weight` of attributes would change when we employ different models.
-Answering this question is, from our perspective, of great importance because it allows to understand what attributes relate to the credibility most.
+Specifically we would like to know if the `weight` of attributes would change when we employ different models.
+Answering this question is, from our perspective, of great importance because it allows to understand what attributes relate to credibility the most.
+We would also aim to a comparative study of the mainstream machine learning classification models to be able to identify how the best performing model assigns weights to the various model features.

 ### Data Summary
 We use a dataset hosted by the UCI machine learning repository.
 Originally it is collected by researchers from Chung Hua University and Tamkang University.
 As the probability of default cannot be actually acquired, the targets are obtained through estimation as stated by the authors of this dataset.
 The dataset consists of 30000 instances, with each consists of 23 attributes and a target.
 The raw dataset is about 5.5 MB large, and we split it into the training set (80%) and testing set (20%) for further use.
+The data attributes range from client's gender, age, education, previous payment history, credit amount etc.

 ### Data Analysis Plan
 Building machine learning models and score the performance of each model would be our major method to approach the dataset.
 Specifically to study the influence of each attribute, we will look into the models based on their performance and order the importance of attributes with weights.